easypropertylistings/Easy-Property-Listings/readme.txt

 6. Home open shortcode and Multi Author widget

 == Changelog ==
+= 1.1.1: July 7, 2014 =
+* Fix: Modified the [listing] and [listing_category] shortcodes to use the full template instead of the home open slim template.
+* New: Internationalisation support to enable customizing of post types: slug, archive, rewrite, labels, listing categories for meta_types.
+* New: Created filters for listing meta select fields: property_category, property_rural_category, property_commercial_category, property_land_category
+* New: Created filters for each of the seven custom post types: labels, supports, slug, archive, rewrite, seven custom post types
+* New: Shortcode [listing_category] This shortcode allows for you to output a list of listings by type and filter them by any available meta key and value.
+* Tweak: Updated search widget for filtered property_categories
+* Fix: Listing categories were showing key, now showing value.
+* Fix: Settings were not showing up after saving, second refresh required setting variable to reload

 = 1.1: June 27, 2014 =

 * First official release!